 Our panel of experts identifies the top five ethics and technology issues for the year

 Recovering from a brutal recession, we strive to regain economic growth with perseverance, ingenuity, and luck.
-We predict that the following five issues will dominate the discussions about ethics and technology worldwide in 2017: drones, driverless cars, government spying, innovation, big data, cyber security threats, and mobile devices.
+We predict that the following five issues will dominate the discussions about ethics and technology worldwide this year: artificial intelligence, fake news, drones, driverless cars, government spying, innovation, big data, cyber security threats, and mobile devices.

 Drones have the potential to grow economies and provide new services.
 Yet, they can be used for spying and other nefarious uses.
 When will we see the first assassination by gangs using a drone?